anandijain/tinycnc/README.md

 grbl settings
 https://github-wiki-see.page/m/gnea/grbl/wiki/Grbl-v1.1-Configuration

 todo:

+done:

+todo:
+* fix bom
 * microstepping and try the quieter drivers
-* redesign the rail holder parts so stepperx is on other side, the screws can actually be put in, and the rail actually gets fully surrounded, on the idler side, make a slotted section to more precisely control belt tension, also surround rail and make more rigid and so screws can actually be installed
-* try 2 sets of linear bearings on Y see if deflection improves
-* try to take a short video of it drawing using a rpi camera, I'm down to just hold it cuz I don't have a long enough cable
+* try to take a short video of it drawing using a rpi camera or gopro, I'm down to just hold it cuz I don't have a long enough cable
 * far out but could use the z axis to control rolling paper across
 * use a 775 spindle

 done:
 * add little clamps to hold paper down instead of using tape
 * make the pen holder even longer (closer to ground to improve deflection)
+* finish assembly and hardware for the whole design in onshape
+* fix tensioner to not limit travel in x
+* minimize threaded insert usage and opt for tapping (particularly for thru holes, threaded inserts in blind is ok)
+* instead of slotted nut put a cbore under rail, because the support removal for slot is a nightmare
+* also for the cbore on the bolt that goes thru rail need to increase diam
+* cbore on the bottom nuts for x axis motor and currently they are super inaccessible
+* pegs for belt holder are too weak and can easily break (3mm to 4mm)
+* slot for belt tensioning is UX nightmare terrible mechanism
+* try 2 sets of linear bearings on Y see if deflection improves
+* redesign the rail holder parts so stepperx is on other side, the screws can actually be put in, and the rail actually gets fully surrounded, on the idler side, make a slotted section to more precisely control belt tension, also surround rail and make more rigid and so screws can actually be installed